 A property seen in real-world graphs is that they are usually {\em dynamic}.
 This means they frequently obtain/loose nodes or edges.
-As a result, after an {\em update operation} (edge insertion, edge deletion, node insertion, node deletion, weight increase, weight decrease) in the graph, the solution found for the linear graph regression problem must be updated.
-This should be done in a time much less than the time of computing it, from the scratch, for the updated graph.
-In this section, we introduce the properties of proper matrix embeddings for updating the solution of the graph regression problem.
-Before that, in the following (and by an example) we discuss what happens to matrix embeddings, when an update operation occurs in the graph.
+As a result, after an {\em update operation} the solution found for the linear graph regression problem must be updated.
+This should be done in a time much less than the time of computing it from scratch, for the updated graph.
+In this section, we discuss properties that matrix embeddings suitable for updating the solution of graph regression should satisfy.
+Before that, using an example we discuss what happens to a matrix embedding, when an update operation occurs in the graph.